 Man is fascinated by life yet fears death.

-All of us have built-in survival instincts that rebel against the thought of death.
+Our built-in survival instincts rebel against the thought of death.

 There are many recorded instances of near-death experiences about people who have been revived, but they don’t leave a clear description of what to expect.

-The Norse, Romans and Greeks all had explanations of life and man’s destiny.
+The Norse, Romans and Greeks had their explanations of life and man’s destiny.

 Greek mythology has the clearest description of the fates who were said to control your destiny.